xdrip/xdrip_docs/docs/install/usethedoc.md

 </br>

+!!!info
     Engineering mode features are voluntarily not documented.

 </br>